Showing posts with label how to. Show all posts

 I found a free tote bag pattern and thought I'd mention it so you could download the pattern.
 You have to log into the website in order to download the pattern.
 The pattern is found here, on the ByAnnie website.

 The pattern uses 3 fat quarters.
 There are videos to help as you sew each step.
-The pattern calls for a stable interfacing to help stiffen the fabric.
-I bought sew in Pellon Thermalam from JoAnn and it works well.
+The pattern calls for a soft and stable interfacing to help stiffen the fabric.
 One of the fat quarters is used to make bias tape to cover the raw edges on the inside.

-The first step has you quilting the outer fabric, Thermalam and the lining fabric together.
+The first step has you quilting the outer fabric, Soft and Stable and the lining fabric together.
 I used 505 temporary spray adhesive to hold my pieces together.
 I used a walking foot to do the sewing and the quilted fabric turned out perfect.

 The pattern was very easy to follow, I hope you'll try making one!
 I needed something to carry my sewing supplies when I travel with my machine.